-The Wreath Laying Ceremony will begin at 11am at the Eternal Flame on Daley Plaza (Dearborn and Washington Streets).
-The parade will step off at noon and proceed south on State Street from Lake Street to Van Buren Street.
+The Wreath Laying Ceremony will begin at 11am on Daley Plaza (Dearborn and Washington Streets).
+The parade will then step off at noon and proceed south on State Street from Lake Street to Van Buren Street.